 Pen register or trap and trace orders require a wire or electronic communications provider (like Verizon) to afford access to "dialing, routing, addressing, or signaling information."
-With a pen register order, we must afford real-time access to the numbers that a customer dials (or IP addresses that a customer visits); with a trap and trace order, we must afford real-time access to the numbers that call a customer.
+In response to a pen register order, we must afford real-time access to the numbers that a customer dials (or IP addresses that a customer visits).
+In response to a trap and trace order, we must afford real-time access to the numbers that call a customer.
 Such orders do not authorize law enforcement to obtain the contents of any communication.